att/rcloud/services/README.md

 The RCloud sources include `init.d` scripts for Ubuntu in `services/ubuntu/init.d`.
-You can copy those in `/etc/init.d` and create the corresponding symlinks in `/etc/rc?.d` (if you don't know what it means, have your sysadmin help you with that).
+You can copy those in `/etc/init.d` and create the corresponding symlinks in `/etc/rc?.d` -- the easiest way is probably to use (as root):

+    update-rc.d rcloud-sks defaults
+    update-rc.d rcloud-solr defaults

 ### Security considerations

-Althouhg it is usual to run each service as its own user, both SOLR and the SessionKeyServer can be run as the same user, but that user should be distinct from your RCloud users.
+Although it is usual to run each service as its own user, both SOLR and the SessionKeyServer can be run as the same user, but that user should be distinct from your RCloud users.
 In particular the SessionKeyServer should be run such that no regular user has read